-A. Procedures to be followed:

-- Members of staff who suspect abuse of a boy, whether by an adult or another boy/child, should report their suspicions to the appropriate Designated Safeguarding Lead (see scheme detailed earlier).
-This reporting will include a written record on the APS Note of Concern proforma (see end of document).
-The relevant Designated Safeguarding Lead, in consultation with the Governor's nominated representative, will determine whether the Social Services and in some instances, the Police will be notified.
+- A. Procedures to be followed: - Members of staff who suspect abuse of a boy, whether by an adult or another boy/child, should report their suspicions to the appropriate Designated Safeguarding Lead (see scheme detailed earlier).
+This reporting will include a written record on the APS Note of Concern proforma (see Appendix 6).
+The relevant Designated Safeguarding Lead, in consultation with the Governors' nominated representative, will determine whether the Social Services and in some instances, the Police will be notified.
 It is the role of the police to investigate this type of incident. - Information received from other schools, parents, Trafford Social Services and various other sources will be suitably recorded.
 Where it is thought that Trafford Social Services are not aware of any case to which they should be alerted, they will be informed. - Risk Register.
 A confidential register will be maintained of all those boys known to be at risk.
-Names will be entered on the "At Risk" Register if it is confirmed by Trafford Social Services that the boy is actually at risk. - Where a boy is known to be at risk, the Head Master will inform the DSL, DSLs, the Deputy Head and the relevant Class Teacher, as well as members of the Management and Leadership Team. - Staff who organise educational visits should know the names of those boys involved and seek information about any involvement of Social Services. - The Class Teacher or Head Master will attend any reviews called by the Social Services
+Names will be entered on the "At Risk" Register if it is confirmed by Trafford Social Services that the boy is actually at risk. - Where a boy is known to be at risk, the Headmaster will inform the DSL, DSLs, the Headmaster and the relevant Class Teacher, as well as members of the Senior Management Team. - Staff who organise educational visits should know the names of those boys involved and seek information about any involvement of Social Services. - The Class Teacher or Headmaster will attend any reviews called by the Social Services